KasparasMasiukas/rusty-reckoning/README.md

 cargo test --release
 ```

-Additionally, the `examples/generator.rs` can be used to generate a CSV file with transactions for a given number of clients:
+Additionally, the `examples/generator.rs` can be used to generate a CSV file with transactions for a given number of clients, e.g.:
 ```
 cargo run --example generator 100 > data/100_clients.csv
 ```